isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

-**_Secondary Two STEM Trail_**
+**_Secondary Three Math Trail_**

-This trail has been organised in collaboration with the Science department as a post-end-of-year exam activity since 2017.
-The objective of this trail is to provide students with opportunities to apply mathematical concepts and hone their problem-solving skills in a real-world context.
+Math Trail is organised yearly for the Secondary Three students.
+As students explore math concepts and solve problems in a real-world context, they are able to see the relevance of what they are learning and how it applies to their lives.
+By successfully completing tasks and achieving goals, students can build confidence in their math skills and feel motivated to continue learning.
+Through this active and collaborative learning experience, students develop a love for math that extends beyond the classroom.

 <figure>